jettblu/bluWeb/blog/keys.md

 - National coordination
 - Multiple secure channels

 In 1974, Whitfield Diffie and Martin Hellman changed everything.
 Their new system— asymmetric cryptography— allowed public keys to be shared with anyone, eliminating the need for custom hardware and code books.
-With a bit of math and a dash of brilliance, Diffie and Hillman created a way for peers to share secrets without the burden of bureaucracy.
-Public key cryptography is now embedded within the fabric of the internet and used by billions.
+With a bit of math and a dash of insight, Diffie and Hillman created a way for peers to share secrets without the burden of bureaucracy.
+Public key cryptography is now embedded within the fabric of the internet and used by billions people around the world.

 ## Public Crypto 101